 There are quite a few things considered 'remnants' of a relationship, including photos, cutesy trinkets, mementos, clothing, and even food.
 After a break up, especially if the two of you have children together, it can be challenging to remove all of these items from your home.
 Luckily that's not what I am asking you to do.
 Instead, fill a box with whatever items you feel will be necessary at some point in time in the future but still remind you strongly of your ex, and then put that box in a private, out-of-the way place for the time being.
 There will be more than enough reminders on a day-to-day basis of your ex just because of how the human mind works.
 You won't need any extra help to add fuel to the breakup fire.

-After a Break Up Don't Deny Negative Emotions That Surface
+Ignoring the Negative Emotions That Surface

 There is no doubt that you will feel strong emotions after a break up, such as loneliness, anger, fear, shame, uncertainty, humiliation, sadness, despair and jealousy.
 For many, these feelings will also surface physically, like crying or feeling like your heart is breaking.

 Not only are these 'negative' emotions healthy, but they are important to feel in order to remain healthy.
 Sure, they seem miserable and probably don't make you feel better in the moment, but allowing yourself time to grieve is an important part of healing after a breakup.
 Plus, a scientific study undertaken in 1980 by Margaret Crepeau found that frequent criers are healthier people.
 So don't be afraid to comfort yourself via expressing your negative emotions.